umbcdata602/spring2021/week12.md

 ## Study guide

-* Quiz questions will be drawn from the reading, notebooks and the two MIT 6.S191 lectures
+* Quiz questions will be drawn from the reading, notebooks and the two MIT 6.S191 videos